tntconcept/binnacle-front/README.md

 We focus on testing the application from the user's perspective.
 This means that we should write tests that cover the most important user flows and test the application as a whole.
 We should avoid testing implementation details.
 In order to do that we test the components while mocking the repository layer.

+We have different types of tests:

+- **Unit**: This tests should make heavy use of mocking and focus on specific functionality that would be difficult to tests using integration tests.
+- **Integration**: This is our preferred way of testing.
+We use [Cypress Component Testing](https://docs.cypress.io/guides/component-testing/overview) for this.
+We mock the repositories, replacing them with fakes.
+We test functionality.
+- **E2E**: These are mainly to provide tests that cover whole flows spanning different pages and functionalities that are key to the app.

 The tests are colocated in their respective feature.
 For example, if we have a `featureA` we should have a `featureA` directory with the following structure:

 ```bash